An instance of this class represents a layer that can visualize annotation text data.

 A sublayer of an ArcGIS map image layer.

 A class that represents a layer that renders scene services or local scene packages.

 Class that represents an elevation source that can visualize an ArcGIS elevation image service.

-This class allows you to display data from an ArcGIS Server map service or a local TileCache by using previously generated tiles.
+A layer that can visualize data from an ArcGIS map service or a local TileCache by using previously generated tiles.